 In developing the Financial Strategy, a number of assumptions have been made in respect of National Park Grant allocations, future boat numbers and the level of staff pay inflation.
-In particular, there is considerable uncertainty about the likely levels of National Park Grant funding in the final two years of the current Financial Strategy (2017/18), although the Strategy assumes a standstill position in line with 2015/16 allocations.
-The Strategy follows the general principle that the Authority should seek to maintain both general and navigation reserves at a minimum of 10% of net expenditure, and that general and navigation income and expenditure should be broadly in balance across the life of the Financial Strategy.
+The Strategy follows the general principle that the Authority should seek to maintain the general reserve at a minimum of £100,000 plus 10% of net expenditure, and the navigation reserves at a minimum of 10% of net expenditure.
+It also expects that general and navigation income and expenditure should be broadly in balance across the life of the Financial Strategy.

-Navigation funding is currently projecting a small surplus of £56k in 2015/16, with reserves at 10.4% of net expenditure at the end of the year.
-For general funding there is a projected surplus of £83k in 2015/16, with reserves at 24.7% of net expenditure.
+Navigation funding is currently projecting a small surplus of £16k in 2016/17, with reserves at 11.1% of net expenditure at the end of the year.
+For general funding there is a projected deficit of £52k (after taking into account carry forwards requests) in 2016/17, with reserves at 29.9% of net expenditure.